 Are you ready to be a Mustang?
 We have all the information you need to make your decision and complete a First Year Admission application.

 Students who have earned college level credit after high school graduation or equivalency will apply through Transfer Admission.

 Readmission to SUNY Morrisville is for students who have previously been enrolled in a degree program and wish to return to school.

 The State University of New York's Educational Opportunity Program (EOP) provides access, academic support and financial aid to students who show promise for succeeding in college but who may not have otherwise been offered admission.
 Available primarily to full-time, matriculated students, the program supports students throughout their college careers within the University.
 EOP strives to support all students in their efforts to become successful college students thereby progressing to successful professional careers.

 SUNY Morrisville has established articulation agreements with several high schools and BOCES campuses through the development of articulation agreements.
-Students who successfully complete and approved Career & Technical Education program will be granted college credits upon full-time matriculation at SUNY Morrisville, typically after the first semester or year of coursework.
-Proper documentation from the students high school and./or BOCES campus is required.
+Students who successfully complete an approved Career & Technical Education program will be granted college credits upon full-time matriculation at SUNY Morrisville, typically after the first semester or year of coursework.
+Proper documentation from the student's high school and/or BOCES campus is required.
 Proof of program/course completion and a minimum GPA are requirements that must be met in order for credits to be granted.
 Students must adhere to the requirements specific to each articulation agreement in order to earn college credit.